 • Seasonal changes also play an important role.
 Prolonged exposure to sunlight, high humidity conditions , excessive sweating are responsible for flare of acne during the summer season.

-• Application of products such as makeups, moisturisers etc. with comedogenic ingredients such as coconut oil, almond oil, olive oil , linseed oil, oleic acid, beeswax, cocoa butter, isopropyl myristate , stearyl alcohol, lanolin, butyl stearate etc .
+• Application of multiple skin products ,heavy makeups, thick moisturisers etc. with comedogenic ingredients such as coconut oil, almond oil, olive oil , linseed oil, oleic acid, beeswax, cocoa butter, isopropyl myristate , stearyl alcohol, lanolin, butyl stearate etc .

 • Facials can trigger acne in predisposed individuals .

 • Exposure to oil vapors during cooking, steam

 • Waxing, threading, shaving may cause follicular irritation.

 • Certain medicines such as steroids, multivitamins (vitamin B6,12), oral contraceptive pills, anti tubercular drugs,cyclosporine , gold etc. can trigger acneiform eruptions, especially on the back.